blarney-lang/blarney/README.md

 ## Prerequisites

-To use Blarney, you'll need Verilator and a fairly recent version of GHC (8.6.1 or later).
+To use Blarney, we'll need Verilator and a fairly recent version of GHC (8.6.1 or later).

-On Ubuntu 20.04, you can simply do:
+On Ubuntu 20.04, we can simply do:

 ```sh
 > sudo apt install verilator ghc-8.6.5
 ```

-After cloning this repo, set the `BLARNEY_ROOT` environment variable to point to it, and add the `Scripts` directory to your `PATH`, e.g.
+After cloning this repo, we set the `BLARNEY_ROOT` environment variable to point to it, and add the `Scripts` directory to our `PATH`, e.g.

 ```sh
 > git clone https://github.com/blarney-lang/blarney